Ski resorts that allow snowboarding, the history of snowboarding, and resorts

 clothing shift from conservative well fitting ski clothes to baggy street

-inspired snowboard pants with bling belts and hoody jackets with graffiti and
+inspired snowboard pants with gangster belts and hoodie jackets with graffiti graphics.

 Snowboarding halfpipe and racing were allowed into the 1998